osohq/oso/docs/content/any/guides/policies/index.md

 [resource hierarchies](/guides/hierarchies).

 This guide covers how to extend those building blocks by writing rules in Oso's policy language, Polar.
-You will learn the basic structure and operations of Polar rules, and how to write rules that refer to application classes, instances, and fields.
+You will learn the basic structure and operations of Polar rules and how to write rules that refer to application classes, instances, and fields.

 ## What is a Policy?